Is Mouthwash Safe for Kids?

 Besides this, children’s mouthwash is often flavored just for kids.
 While it contains fluoride for strengthening teeth, the taste is one that kids will enjoy more than other kinds of mouthwash.
 This will encourage them to use it on a daily basis.

 Before teaching your kid to use mouthwash, make sure they are able to handle it.
 By getting them the kid friendly brands, and teaching them at the proper age, mouthwash is not only safe, but very healthy for kids to use.
-Come visit us at Burg Children’s Dentistry to help your child learn the best brushing and flossing techniques, and when to start using mouthwash.
+At Burg, we take great care to ensure that every child understands the importance of good oral health, as well as the best ways to achieve it, all in a safe and kid-friendly environment.
+By bringing your child in for their first visit at the proper time we can help you instruct them on proper mouthwashing techniques, as well as provide you with mouthwash brand options.
+Come visit us at any of our Burg Children’s Dentistry locations to help your child learn the best brushing and flossing techniques, and when to start using mouthwash!